danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

-It's this policy that tells APIG it's _allowed_ to invoke our downstream Lambda handler--in our case, the Lambda handler that returns the profile data.
+It's this policy that tells APIG it's _allowed_ to invoke our downstream Lambda handler--in our case, that will be the Lambda handler that returns the profile data.

-Alternatively the Lambda authorizer may _deny_ invoking the downstream handler by setting `Effect` to `Deny`:
+Alternatively, the Lambda authorizer may _deny_ invoking the downstream handler by setting `Effect` to `Deny`:

 ```js
 {